SOFE3650F18/project-group11/teamAssessment.md

 Sachin Teckchandani:

-* Made sketches for the interfaces
+* Made sketches for the interfaces in iterations 1,2,3
-* Wrote descriptions for the sketches of the interfaces
+* Wrote descriptions for the sketches of the interfaces in iterations 1,2,3
 * Made updates to diagrams in iterations